Code-Institute-Submissions/webalyzer/README.md

     -   They also intent to give the app an identity the user can relate to, lifting it's overall impression.

     <br>

-    The background image was produced using adobe's illustrator as it is my preferred tool for working on svg files.
+    All images were produced using adobe's illustrator.

+    Background image:

     <br>